Banisteriopsis caapi Caupuri | 30X Concentrated Paste | Ecuador

-Many tribes regard Banisteriopsis caapi also known as Ayahuasca as a plant of the gods.
-Known as a Master Plant Teacher, this giant woody vines grows in the lush Amazon rainforest of Peru, Ecuador, Colombia and Brazil, with many curious characteristics and properties that has drawn worldwide attention.
-It belongs to the Malpighiaceae family and has been traditionally used by countless South American tribes inhibiting the Amazon for thousands of years.
-Known most commonly for its healing power, this vine is richly steeped in cultural mythology and tradition.
-Although it is revered internationally it is still considered to be a very mysterious plant, though arguably one of the most fascinating and culturally rich plants on earth.
+Many tribes regard Banisteriopsis caapi or Ayahuasca as a plant of the gods and know it as a Master Plant Teacher.
+Many South American tribes from the Amazon region have used it for thousands of years.
+People know it best for its healing power.
+This vine is closely linked to cultural mythology and tradition.
+Although it is revered around the world, it is still considered to be a very mysterious plant.
+It is arguably one of the most fascinating and culturally rich plants on earth.

-The vine possesses a rather distinct appearance, with a circular twisting shape that bears many branches and leaves.
-It has been recorded to grow on average of 40 ft in height!
-The leaves of the caapi are opposite, green, oval-shaped, pointed on the end and are smooth.
-The flowers are petite (12-14mm in diameter and 2.5-3mm long) with a white to pinkish color when in full bloom.
+The vine has a distinctive appearance, with a circular twisting shape with many branches and leaves.
+They grow to an average of 40 ft in height!
+The leaves of the caapi are opposite, green, oval-shaped, pointed and smooth.
+The flowers are smallish (12-14mm in diameter and 2.5-3mm long) with a white to pinkish colour when in full bloom.
 They are indeed a special and rare sight to see.
-Small fan-like seeds are produced that are green in color when fresh and fade to a brown when dried.
-It thrives in humus-rich and moist soil, with lots of water such as in warm tropical environments.
+Its small fan-like seeds are green in colour when fresh and fade to a brown when dried.
+It thrives in humus-rich and moist soil with lots of water, such as in warm tropical environments.

-The deep brown stems are filled with various chemical constituents.
-Harmine, harmaline and tetrahydroharmine are among a few, and are classified as harmala alkaloids and MAOI’s.
-Scientific analysis has identified the vines to constitute approximately 0.11-0.83% beta-carboline, with the majority being the harmaline and tetrahydroharmaline.
-The vine also contains several alkaloids.
+The deep brown stems contain various chemical components such as harmine, harmaline and tetrahydroharmine, and they are classified as MAOI’s.
+Scientific analysis has shown that the vines also contain several alkaloids.